FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-04-19-What-Is-A-VPN?.md

 If you ever see IP's that fall into these ranges, you are seeing a private IP used to identify yourself on a local network.
 You can check this value yourself by going into the network settings on your device.
 It is most likely in that location.

-With a few exceptions to some more ranges, every other IP address is used as a public IP, which NAT will automatically convert for you when you're trying to get on the internet.
+With a few exceptions to some more ranges, every other IP address is used as a public IP.
 You can check your public IP by going to [sites like these](https://whatismyipaddress.com/).

 Due to the limitation of IP's available for IPv4, **IPv6** is now starting to be implemented more widely in networking.
-IPv6 is cable of representing 2^128 numerical values, which is...a lot to say the least.
+IPv6 is cable of representing 2^128 numerical values, which is...hella big.
 In fact, you may see your public IPv6 address on the websites you use to look up your public IPv4 address.
 They look something like "X:X:X:X:X:X:X:X" Very cryptic looking, but it's the future, so we'll roll with it for now.

 ## So What the hell is a VPN??!!...forreal this time

 We've already establised that a public IP address is how your devices are seen on the internet.
-When you connect to facebook.com, your device sends out some basic information to a facebook server that is hosting the service, in the form of **network packets**.
+When you connect to facebook.com, your device sends out information to a facebook server that is hosting the service in the form of **network packets**.
 These packets include things like source IP (where it's coming from), destination IP (where it's going to), and payload (content being sent over in the request).
-There are many other things sent in packets, but we're keeping it simple.
-We will call this the client-server model.
+We will call this the **client-server model**.
 The client is your device, and the server is the destination that is hosting the content you want to access.

 Your device with its public IP connecting to the facebook server
 ![client server]({{ site.url }}{{ site.baseurl }}/assets/images/clientserver.png)